 The applying NGO and the 3 (minimum) partners must work together throughout the whole process (initial idea, concept, design, implementation, evaluation, etc.).
 There must be a valid reason why these organisations are working together (for example a common vision on a particular subject, specific expertise, previous co-operation).

 You are asked to explain why you co-operate with these organisations, what joint activities you have carried out over the past 2 years, what role each organisation will play in the process and if the organisations are known to the EYF.

+On the Project Team page, you are asked to indicate if your partner organisations are represented in the team.

 A partner is not: